yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/troubleshoot/universe-issues.md

 **Possible action/workaround**

 1. Fix any unhealthy nodes in the cluster or problematic network conditions that prevent the node from catching up to its peers.
-1. Allow a restarted node more time to catch up to its peers by increasing the timeout for the runtime configuration flag `yb.checks.follower_lag.timeout`.
+1. Allow a restarted node more time to catch up to its peers by increasing the timeout for the [global runtime configuration](../../administer-yugabyte-platform/manage-runtime-config/) flag `yb.checks.follower_lag.timeout`.
-1. If temporary unavailability is acceptable, disable this check briefly by turning off the runtime configuration flag `yb.checks.follower_lag.enabled`.
+1. If temporary unavailability is acceptable, disable this check briefly by turning off the global runtime configuration flag `yb.checks.follower_lag.enabled`.

 </details>